imarc/handbook/frontend.md

 **“The design I was given has a larger default font-size than 16px.
 What do I do?”**

-In this case, use a percentage on the `<html>` selector’s `font-size` property.
+In this case, use a percentage on `<html>`’s `font-size` property.
 In the case of 20px default font-size:

     html {
         font-size: 125%; // (125/100) * 16px = 20px